kalam-Mrusk/task-managing-app/README.md

-# MERN Stack To-Do App
+# Task Managing App

-This is a MERN stack to-do application that allows users to manage their tasks efficiently.
+This is a MERN stack task managing application that allows users to manage their tasks efficiently.
 The app supports adding multiple sub-tasks and includes JWT authentication for secure user login and registration.

 ## Features